elastic/Example-Watches/README.md

 #Structure

-For each watch the following is provided:
+In each watch directory the following is provided:

 * README - describes the watch including any assumptions regards mapping, data structure and behaviour.
-* mapping.json - An approapriate mapping for the test data provided.
+* mapping.json - An re-usable mapping which is also appropriate for the test data provided.
 * watch.json - Body of the watch.
+Used in the below tests.
-* /test_data - Directory of test data with instructions on loading and using the test set.
+* /tests - Directory of tests.
+Each test is defined as JSON file.
+See Below.
 * load_watch.sh.
 Utility script for loading each watch to a local Elasticsearch cluster.
 Each watch can be loaded by running load_watch.sh <watch folder name>.

+The parent directory includes the following utility scripts:

+* run_test.py - A python script which can be used to run a specific test e.g. python run_test.py --test_file new_process_started/tests/test1.json
+* load_watch.sh - Utility script for loading a specific watch to a local Elasticsearch cluster.
+The first parameter should specify the folder name e.g. ./load_watch.sh errors_in_logs
+* run_all_tests.sh - Runs all tests and prints output.

 #Watches